Albin Kurti: Unification of Kosovo and Albania

 Albin Kurti is a strong supporter of direct-democracy and he has often criticized the Constitution of Kosovo for not allowing direct referendums.
-One topic that he thinks should be decided on through a referendum is the unification of Kosovo and Albania.
+One topic that he has stated should be decided on through a referendum is the potential unification of Kosovo and Albania.
 Kurti has continuously criticized the third article of the constitution for not allowing the referendum to happen.
 In a rally with Vetëvendosje supporters in 2018, Kurti stated that "We want to have the right of Kosovo to join Albania, but we would not start the third Balkan war for this goal."
-Following the 2019 election and LVV electoral success, Kurti stated that Kosovo Albanians were not after territorial and political unification with Albania at all costs and instead sought "integration with Albania and the EU, through the success of Kosovo as a state."
-Kurti has however stated that should a referendum be held on possible unification he would vote in favour.
+Following the 2019 election and LVV's electoral success, Kurti stated that Kosovo Albanians were not after territorial and political unification with Albania but instead seek "integration with Albania and the EU, through the success of Kosovo as a state."
+Kurti has however stated that if a referendum would be held on possible unification, he would vote in favour of it.